Building a raft

 People and culture complete the vessel

 Security awareness training should be continuous and practical.
-Provide regular sessions for all staff, role-specific training for IT, security, and management, and phishing simulations to test effectiveness.
+Provide regular sessions for all staff, role-specific training for IT, security, and management, and phishing simulations to test effectiveness; AI-generated scenarios that reflect current attack patterns produce more realistic tests than template-based approaches.
 Maintain visibility of security through ongoing communications, and ensure management understands their obligations under NIS2.

 Human resources security begins at hiring.
 Conduct background checks where appropriate, include security clauses in contracts, deliver onboarding briefings, and ensure offboarding procedures revoke access and recover equipment.
 Employees should acknowledge acceptable use policies.